Why is career change so hard after 40? (How we make it easier in The Fierce Emporium)

 • We fear failure - that’s usually at the top of the list.

-• We fear true success - it’s not far behind on that list.
+• We fear true success - it’s not far behind.

 • We fear being understood.
 And misunderstood.